Everybody's Changing: "Fly to Me"

 Widely considered a fan favourite, but to date has never fully been played live.
 The chorus has been performed during some shows of the 2007 Under The Iron Sea arena tour, with the arena name put into it.

 The song was first recorded as a quick demo including a solo of a melodica Tim Rice-Oxley bought in Vienna when Keane were supporting Starsailor.
 The demo included a simple drum pattern and Rice-Oxley providing both lead and backing vocals.
 At that time, the lyrics did not yet include the second verse (As much as I want you [...] you need a friend) of the eventual version.
 Instead, the first verse was repeated.

 When the band decided to use the song as a B-side for Everybody's Changing, they went into the old Island Studios in St Peter's Square to record vocals and real drums.
-For some reason Steve Winwood's Hammond organ was in the studio, deciding the band to add this instrument to the track too.
+Steve Winwood's Hammond organ was in the studio, which the band added to the recording.
 Because the allotted studio time was rapidly running out, Rice-Oxley had to hurry finishing the lyrics.
 With hardly any time left, all the rough vocals and backing vocals from the demo were added to double-track Tom Chaplin's vocal in the choruses, creating a haunting vocal sound.
 According to Rice-Oxley, this specific sound is "one of the things that makes the song so atmospheric and moving".

 During an interview for a fanzine, Margaret Rice-Oxley (Tim's mother) is quoted as saying that she and Tim's father cried the first time they heard this song.

 Official sheet music for this song is available in the Wise Publication book of Hopes and Fears.